-Searching for Tennessee auto insurance?
+Searching for car insurance in Tennessee?
 Our team has done all of the research on the best car insurance companies so you don’t have to.
 Read our guide in order to choose the right provider for your needs in Tennessee.

 If you live in the Volunteer State, it is required for you to have auto insurance coverage to drive safely.
-Factors such as your vehicle make and model, driving history, and your age can affect your insurance premium, so it’s important to find the best personalized coverage for you.
-We’ve evaluated the pros and cons of each provider as well as the state’s minimum requirements and what they mean.
+Our research team has evaluated the pros and cons of each provider as well as the state’s minimum requirements.

 We recommend getting multiple car insurance quotes in order to make the best decision.
-Enter your zip code in the tool below to start comparing free quotes.
-Or, for an easier process, call our team at (844) 246-8209 to speak to a representative.
+You can simply enter your zip code in the tool below to start comparing free quotes.

 In this article:

-- Our Top Picks For Tennessee Auto Insurance
+- Our Top Picks For Car Insurance In Tennessee

 - Tennessee Minimum Coverage Requirements